The Illiterate Cyclist

 Global Bike Based Scavenger Hunt: To Collect Food To Feed Those In Need.

 Sunday Nov.
-22 (10-12:30): You (Yes, You!) are going to be rippin' up the streets on your bike and best portaging device.
+21 (10am-1pm): You (Yes, You!) are going to be rippin' up the streets on your bike and best portaging device.
 Riders will be given a multi-choice list of non-perishables and essentials to help fight hunger and help those in need.
 All goods will be donated to Gleaner's Food Bank of Michigan the week of Thanksgiving.
-This is now a 20 year strong Gobal event, doing a heck of a lot of good as we come into the more trying time of the year, especially with all that's transpired in 2020.
+This is now a 20 year strong Gobal event, doing a heck of a lot more good, given the even greater struggles our communities have gone through during '20/'21.

 Gulable?
 More of a Gula-Calf: The Things I Get Roped Into.